 Playlists and Spotify.
 They go together like Lennon and McCartney.
-From the music service's expertly curated playlists to the ones assembled automatically, and, of course, the playlists that its users put together by the millions, it's a critical Spotify feature.
-Which is why the company has gone to great lengths to make its playlists shareable.
-If you share a Spotify playlist with friends, there's a good chance they'll become Spotify listeners too.
+From the music service's expertly curated playlists to the ones assembled automatically and, of course, the playlists that its users put together by the millions, it's a critical Spotify feature.
+That's why the company has gone to great lengths to make its playlists shareable.
+If you create a Spotify playlist and share it with friends, there's a good chance they'll become Spotify listeners too.
 But how exactly do you share a playlist from Spotify, and what are the differences between mobile and desktop experiences?
 Well, grab your headphones and put on your favorite tunes — we're going to show you exactly how it's done.

-For more sharing options, keep scrolling through the list under the playlist's cover art until you find “Share,” which will likely be the second-to-last option.
+Step 3: For more sharing options, keep scrolling through the list under the playlist's cover art until you find Share, which will likely be the second-to-last option.
 Tapping Share will bring up a new screen, this time with all of your sharing options.
 Keep in mind, these sharing options may not be the same on every device.
 Currently, on iOS, share options include:

 - Instagram Stories